-- Level of Travel Time Reliability (LOTTR) on both the Interstate System and non-Interstate NHS. - LOTTR is based on the amount of time it takes to drive the length of a road segment. - The metric is the percentage of person-miles traveled that are "reliable. - Reporting Requirements: - Must be on the statewide level. - MassDOT is required to adopt a target by May 20, 2018 with MPOs either adopting the statewide target or establishing their own by November 2018. - To compute LOTTR: - Collect travel times (NPMRDS) - Find the 50th pct. and 80th pct. times - Compute LOTTR = $80^{\text{th}}/50^{\text{th}}$ percentile - Repeat for 4 periods (see figure on right) - If all are below 1.50, segment is reliable.
+- Level of Travel Time Reliability (LOTTR) on both the Interstate System and non-Interstate NHS.

+- LOTTR is based on the amount of time it takes to drive the length of a road segment.

+- The metric is the percentage of person-miles traveled that are "reliable.

+- Reporting Requirements:

+- Must be on the statewide level.

+- MassDOT is required to adopt a target by May 20, 2018 with MPOs either adopting the statewide target or establishing their own by November 2018.

+- To compute LOTTR:

+- Collect travel times (NPMRDS)

+- Find the 50th pct. and 80th pct. times

+- Compute LOTTR = $80^{th}/50^{th}$ percentile

+- Repeat for 4 periods (see figure on right)

+- If all are below 1.50, segment is reliable

+- reliable.

+The statewide metric is the % of person miles traveled that are reliable.